hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1323_sayings_and_utterances.md

 civilization, which is only for a moment".

-" — I have become entangled", he said simply to one who protested that to his mind the wandering Sâdhu of earlier years, who had scattered his knowledge and changed his name as he went, had been greater than the abbot of Belur, burdened with much work and many cares.
+" — I have become entangled", he said simply to one who protested that to his mind the wandering Sādhu of earlier years, who had scattered his knowledge and changed his name as he went, had been greater than the abbot of Belur, burdened with much work and many cares.
 "I have become entangled." (*CWSN* 1: 43)

 *61. Sister Nivedita wrote:*

-One day he was talking in the West of Mirâ Bâi — that saint who once upon a time was Queen of Chitore — and of the freedom her husband had offered her if only she would remain within the royal seclusion.
+One day he was talking in the West of Mirā Bāi — that saint who once upon a time was Queen of Chitore — and of the freedom her husband had offered her if only she would remain within the royal seclusion.
 But she could not be bound.
 "But why should she not?" someone asked in